sergiocollado/potpourri/Notes_on_protocols/Notes_on_free5G.md

  - Response structures
  - Common data types used across different APIs

 The following example shows one of these generated models as it appears in the NRF specification.
+Ref: https://github.com/free5gc/openapi/blob/main/models/model_nrf_access_token_access_token_req.go

 ```go
 // Generated model example from NRF specification